fourjuaneight/fourjuaneight/content/about.md

 +++
-title = "Hi."
+title = "Why you're here"
 date = "2017-07-13"
 menu = "main"
 weight = 100
 showthedate = false
 +++

-Procrastination (noun) - he action of delaying or postponing something:*your first tip is to avoid procrastination*.
-That's nice.
-But I have shit that needs to get done, and there are rather clever ways to get through it with little effort.
-With some automation, a bit of code and a little of creative thinking, we can leverage the power of the web and computers to get shit done, lazily.
+A bit of a heavy topic for a blog.
+I think we're in a simulation anyway… So I have some things to do, and there are rather clever ways to get through it with little effort.
+With the help of automation, a bit of code and some creative thinking we can leverage the power of technology and the web to get things done.

-I'm always open to conversation about my writing, so if you have questions or suggestions, follow me on [Twitter](https://www.twitter.com/cleverlaziness).
-I write new posts every **Monday**, **Wednesday** and **Friday**.
+The blog is about automation.
+In case you didn't get it.
+Ok.

+You can follow me on Twitter or subscribe to my RSS feed if you're still into that sort of thing; links below.
+New posts every **Monday**, **Wednesday**, and **Friday**.